cnbscience/Mini-MemCached/README.md

 Install JUnit and configure it's class path.

 Prerequisites:
-● This project is built with IntelliJ Idea IDE with openJDK14.
+-This project is built with IntelliJ Idea IDE with openJDK14.
-● Also have Junit installed in your class path to run the test cases. ● Telnet ● Git installed.
+-Also have Junit installed in your class path to run the test cases.
+-Telnet
+-Git installed.

 Installing and running
 To deploy using command line and git.